VDA5050/VDA5050/VDA5050_EN.md

 actionStatus | Description
 ---|---
-WAITING | Action was received by AGV but the node where it triggers was not yet reached or the edge where it is active was not yet entered.
+'WAITING' | Action was received by AGV but the node where it triggers was not yet reached or the edge where it is active was not yet entered.
-INITIALIZING | Action was triggered, preparatory measures are initiated.
+'INITIALIZING' | Action was triggered, preparatory measures are initiated.
-RUNNING | The action is running.
+'RUNNING' | The action is running.
-PAUSED | The action is paused because of a pause instantAction or external trigger (pause button on AGV) FINISHED | The action is finished. <br>A result is reported via the resultDescription.
+'PAUSED' | The action is paused because of a pause instantAction or external trigger (pause button on AGV) 'FINISHED' | The action is finished. <br>A result is reported via the resultDescription.
-FAILED | Action could not be finished for whatever reason.
+'FAILED' | Action could not be finished for whatever reason.

 >Table 2 The acceptable values for the actionStatus field